asousadias/asd_OpenMusic_patches/README.md

 a.sousadias@belasartes.ulisboa.pt

 ## Description:
-Patches programmed in Open Music exploring several compotion techniques, or musical analysis by synthesis.<br>
+Patches programmed in Open Music exploring several composition techniques, or musical analysis by synthesis.<br>
 NOTE: this is a working in progress, continuous update.

 ## Operation Mode
 Drag the folders to the Open music Workspace.
-Although these patches work as subpatches, I've added a complete patch with no dependencies - all patches are abstractions in order to garatee you should allways understand the connections.<br>
+Although these patches work as subpatches, I've added a complete patch with no dependencies - all patches are abstractions in order to guarantee you should always understand the connections.<br>
 Enjoy.

 ## Patch List